Mahmoud-Khaled-FS/kiwe_assignment/README.md

 The application is built using TypeScript and Node.js, and uses Docker for containerization.

+Other Directories:

+- `scripts`: Contains scripts for building and running the application.
+- `docker-compose.yml`: Contains the Docker configuration.
+- `Dockerfile`: Contains the Docker configuration.
+- `coverage`: Contains the coverage reports.
+- `data`: Contains the data.
+- `client`: Contains the client code.
+- `postman`: Contains the Postman collection.
+- `database`: Contains the database migrations and seeds.
+- `nginx`: Contains the Nginx configuration.
+- `loadtest`: Contains the load test configuration.
+- `prometheus`: Contains the Prometheus configuration.

 ## Database and cache

 The application uses PostgreSQL as the primary database for storing data, and Redis as the primary cache for storing data.